aliawaleed/NYUAD-EXPO/README.md

 * That using boolean variables and boolean arrays is very useful and have many implications -
 * User testing allows you to see problems from other people's eyes and is very useful, to always prioritize the user experience as at the end of the day the product should be catered towards them
 * Working with a partner was very helpful as we would think of everything together and I learned a lot helping with their code since I would try to understand some parts from scratch and help them accordingly
+* I Learned how to use ML5 and the different applications of it and went through many libraries within it and documentation that made me a better learner

-### The Next Steps:
+### The Next Steps (Project 2):
-* Maintain highscores for all of the users that played the game
+* Maintain highscores for all of the users that played the game - we felt that it is unnecessary and not fair across games
-* Fix issue of number of people not showing on map when the users that have been on the game press on the home button
+* Fix issue of number of people not showing on map when the users that have been on the game press on the home button -- completed
-* Fix the tray position for larger screens
+* Fix the tray position for larger screens -- completed
+* Add the names of the users to be identifiable -- would be nicer to implement

+### The Next Steps (Project 3)
-* Add the names of the users to be identifiable
+* Add the names of the users to be identifiable - would be nicer to implement
+* In the dorm - Make it clearer for the users that they need to get up and move
+* Maybe for the dorm room add more items that are NYU Abu Dhabi specific, such as ID or room card

 ## References
 Appetizers links: